 Vehicle Overview Based in Georgia, Panoz (pronounced "PAY-nose") doesn't always change its products on a model-year schedule.
-But the hot-performing, rear-wheel-drive two-passenger Esperante gets several modifications for 2005.
+But the hot-performing, rear-wheel-drive two-passenger Esperante received several modifications for 2005, including new wheel choices, interior accent packages and sound systems.
 Coupes and convertibles are available in base, GT and GTLM trim levels.

-Interior Two handsewn leather bucket seats are installed.
+Interior Two leather bucket seats are installed, and there are new color choices and optional contrasting stitching for 2006.
 All gauges are positioned in the center of the dashboard.
 Standard features include a tilt steering wheel, cruise control, power windows, remote keyless entry and variable intermittent wipers.

-Under the Hood Ford supplies the hand-assembled, 4.6-liter V-8, which produces 305 horsepower at 5,800 rpm and 320 pounds-feet of torque at 4,200 rpm in base and GT Esperantes.
+Under the Hood Ford supplies the hand-assembled, 4.6-liter V-8, which produces 305 horsepower and 320 pounds-feet of torque in base and GT Esperantes.
 The engine teams with a Tremec five-speed-manual transmission or a four-speed automatic.
-In the GTLM, a supercharged 4.6-liter V-8 generates 420 hp and teams exclusively with a six-speed-manual gearbox.
+In the GTLM, a supercharged 4.6-liter V-8 generates 420 hp and works exclusively with a six-speed-manual gearbox.
 Esperantes can be serviced at Ford or Panoz dealerships.

 A limited-slip differential is standard.
-Panoz claims the Esperante GT can accelerate from zero to 62 mph in 4.9 seconds and run a quarter-mile in 13.4 seconds at 107.3 mph.
-The GTLM accelerates from zero to 62 mph in 4.2 seconds.
+Panoz says the Esperante GT can accelerate from zero to 62 mph in 4.9 seconds and run a quarter-mile in 13.4 seconds at 107.3 mph.
+The GTLM can accelerate from zero to 62 mph in 4.2 seconds.